openep/openep/api.md

 **'prct'   {2.5} \| double**
 &nbsp;&nbsp;&nbsp;&nbsp;- The percentile to use for percentile mapping; only applicable if

-**'method' is one of 'ptbasedprct', 'clinmapprct' or 'openepmapprct'.**
+&nbsp;&nbsp;&nbsp;&nbsp;`method` is one of `ptbasedprct`, `clinmapprct` or `openepmapprct`.

 #### Description
  GETTOTALACTIVATIONTIME Returns the total activatoin time of the chamber.
  Several alternative methods are provided, and specified by setting the 'method' parameter-value pair to one of the following options:
-       'ptbased'    - Calculates the difference in activation time between the earliest and latest activation time mapping points exported by the clinical system.
+       `ptbased`    - Calculates the difference in activation time between the earliest and latest activation time mapping points exported by the clinical system.
-       'ptbasedprct'- First calculates the earliest 2.5th percentile and the latest 2.5th percentile mapping times on the exported electrogram annotations, then calculates
+       `ptbasedprct`- First calculates the earliest 2.5th percentile and the latest 2.5th percentile mapping times on the exported electrogram annotations, then calculates
                        the difference between the means of these sets of activation times.
-       'clinmap'    - Calculates the difference between the earliest and latest activation times on the local activation time map created by the clinical mapping system 'clinmapprct'- First calculates the earliest 2.5th percentile and latest 2.5th percentile mapping times on the clinical local activation time map, then calculates the difference between the means of these sets of activation times.
+       `clinmap`    - Calculates the difference between the earliest and latest activation times on the local activation time map created by the clinical mapping system `clinmapprct`- First calculates the earliest 2.5th percentile and latest 2.5th percentile mapping times on the clinical local activation time map, then calculates the difference between the means of these sets of activation times.
-       'openepmap'  - Calculates the difference between the earliest and latest activation times on the local activation time map created by OpenEP from the exported electrogram annotations.
+       `openepmap`  - Calculates the difference between the earliest and latest activation times on the local activation time map created by OpenEP from the exported electrogram annotations.
-       'openepmapprct'- First calculates the earliest 2.5th percentile and latest 2.5th percentile mapping times on the local activation time map created by OpenEP from the exported electrogram annotations.
+       `openepmapprct`- First calculates the earliest 2.5th percentile and latest 2.5th percentile mapping times on the local activation time map created by OpenEP from the exported electrogram annotations.
 Then calculates